mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 {:.mbtablestyle}

 The values are now a lot less intuitive for us, but they're much more informative to an algorithm trying to discern between the documents.
 We'll now apply these steps to the classic [spam text message dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset) and see if we can build a model to predict spam.

+### What is Flask?
+One more concept before we start building our app.
+It's one thing to have an amazing model tucked away in a Jupyter notebook hidden in your computer, and entirely another to have that model accessible to the world. **[Flask](https://flask.palletsprojects.com/en/1.1.x/) is a Python library that lets you make code *globally available* by *turning it into an app.*** In essence, you create a server with *API endpoints* that perform actions.
+Think of these endpoints as Python functions that return data... but you can use them in other Python scripts without needing to import a library.
+Even more exciting, and what we'll demonstrate here, is that you can use these Python functions *without even using Python*.
+We'll end up actually using JavaScript to interact with our Python spam prediction model, which lets us have a nice user interface (in HTML and CSS), using JavaScript to communicate between the user and our model.

 ## How it works
 ### Python